 Step 2: Plan your security methods

-Once you have a better idea of how to protect your business or home, you will be able to plan out what you need to get and systems you need to put into place.
+Once you have a better idea of how to protect your premises, you will be able to plan out what you need to get and systems you need to put into place.

-Depending on your location, business size, budget and a few other factors, there may be different priorities, and knowing what will work best for you will require a little foresight and security research.
+Depending on your location, property size, budget and a few other factors, there may be different priorities, and knowing what will work best for you will require a little foresight and security research.

 Step 3: Implement your deterrents